-You will take a Chinese language placement exam (if applicable) and receive your final course schedule during the on-site orientation.
+You will receive your final course schedule during the on-site orientation.

 Local Transportation

 Chengdu is a major travel hub in Western China.
 Bus, train, and plane services offer travel out of the city to other places in China and Southeast Asia.